Bug #15242

 I'm not holding my breath on the Gravity Forms suggestion, since they don't have an open model for feature development and historically have not taken kindly to interlopers like myself making recommendations.
 But we'll hold this ticket for a bit longer in case there's an update.

-Updated by Raffi Khatchadourian about 2 years ago
+Updated by Raffi Khatchadourian almost 3 years ago

 Ah, that's a shame.
 It's a really nice plug-in.